linkedin/venice/docs/dev_guide/style_guide.md

 Note that we also use JavaDoc everywhere we feel like, not just at the top of functions and classes.
 This is atypical, but intentional.
 It allows us to use the `{@link ClassName}` syntax in order to make the code more easily navigable and refactorable.
-If your IDE complains that the JavaDoc is misplaced, disable that hint (:
+If your IDE complains about dangling JavaDocs, that hint should be disabled.
+If using IntelliJ, this will be configured automatically when calling: `./gradlew cleanIdea idea`

 ### Logging